ramisdb/respclient/README.md

 ```

-`sendRespCommand()` is the primary metheod of sending commands to the server.
+`sendRespCommand()` is the primary method of sending commands to the server.
 It is is a `printf`-like command that sends RESP encoded commands to the server, and returns the server's reply in a pointer to a `RESPROTO` struct, or `NULL` if there was an error.
-Calling  `respClienError()` will return a string describing the error.
+Calling  `respClientError()` will return a string describing the error.

 `sendRespCommand()`  encodes the contents of the `fmt` string and the following variadic arguments in a manner similar to printf.
 So, `sendRespCommand(rcp,"SET %s %s","foo","bar");` will result in the following being transmitted to the server:
 ```ascii